c0d3sling3r/dotnet-sver/README.md

 # dotnet-sver
-***
 `dotnet-sver` is a CLI tool for managing project versions using Semantic Versioning in .NET applications.
-It provides a set of commands to list, set, upgrade and degrade project versions, making it easy to handle versioning within your development workflow.
+It provides a set of commands to list, set, upgrade and downgrade project versions, making it easy to handle versioning within your development workflow.

 Generally semantic versioning has three main parts. *MAJOR*, *MINOR* and *PATCH* and represents with the following template: X.Y.Z which X holds the *MAJOR* part, Y holds the *MINOR* and Z holds the *PATCH*.